Jestzer/Options.File.Checker/README.md

 - If you combined your license file with non-MathWorks products, this will not work.
 Support for other products is not planned.

 To-do:
-- Allow GROUP lines formatted like this in the JS version.
+- Check if this formatting works for HOST_GROUPs and if so, add support for it:
-GROUP people
+HOST_GROUP people
-    person1 \
+    *.*.*.* \
-    person2
+    192.168.68.1
 - Check to see if spaces are allowed in usernames on USER lines
 - Let user know that USE_SERVER is not needed
 - Warn users when no NNU seats are assigned